microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ### Create an Alert rule to be notified in case the SQL active transactions went above 40.

-- From Azure Monitor, create an Action group, to send email to your address
+- From Azure Monitor, create an Action group to send email to your address

 ![Creating an Action group in Azure Portal](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image25.png)